gortaina/workout/100DaysOfCode/dailycodingproblem/Readme.md

 ### Code trainning, just for fun
 an folder for java
-an forlder for python
+an folder for python
-an forlder for javascript
+an folder for javascript
+an folder for libs